marcosirenos/Absent-Clients/README.md

 pip install -r requirements.txtt
 ```

-Then you can run the code for the webscraping
+Then you can run the main code, from the root folder:

 ```
-python -m extract_data_flex_monitor.py
+python -m main.main
 ```